-Change can be stressful—even “positive” change.
-Then there’s the anxiety that comes from expecting ourselves to keep up that positive change.
+Change can be stressful—even “positive” change—when you have ADHD.
+That goes double for “self-improvement” type changes.
+Most of all, there’s the anxiety that comes from expecting yourself to keep up that positive change.
 Day after day.

 Remember my friend Frances “Not a Bozo” Strassman?
 Happily, I have one more of her essays to share with you: Shedding ADHD-Type Fears And Creating Change.